w9jds/DeLorean-v88/src/assets/code_of_conduct.md

 -------------------------------------
 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.
-If a community member engages in unacceptable behavior, Windy City DevFest organizers may take any action they deem appropriate, up to and including a warning, temporary ban, or permanent expulsion from the community/event without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior, DevFest KC organizers may take any action they deem appropriate, up to and including a warning, temporary ban, or permanent expulsion from the community/event without warning (and without refund in the case of a paid event).

 Reporting
 ---------